MikeyBurkman/mongo-queue/README.md

 ### `queue.enqueue(obj[, callback])`
 Add a new Object to the queue for processing.
 Returns a Promise if a callback is not supplied.
-Returns an error if writing to MongoDB fails.
+Rejects if writing to MongoDB fails.

 ### `queue.processNextBatch([callback])`
 Immediately start processing the next batch of items without waiting for a